parksimon0808/parksimon0808.github.io/_pages/about.md

 I am a fourth-year undergraduate student at Princeton University expected to graduate with a concentration in Mathematics and a certificate in Applications of Computing and in Statistics and Machine Learning.

 I am interested in mathematically understanding machine learning models.
-Some topics of my interests include: deep neural networks and model interpretability.
+Some topics of my interests include: machine learning theory, deep learning theory, optimization, and natural language processing.

 I recently helped Professors Sanjeev Arora and Danqi Chen write the [course notes](https://princeton-introml.github.io) on the COS 324 - Introduction to Machine Learning course.